Lissy93/twitter-sentiment-visualisation/readme.md

 > emotion detection to create a series of data visualisations to illustrate
 > the happy and less happy locations, topics and times.

+## Modules
+Several open sauce node modules have been developed and published on npm as part of this project
+- [fetch-tweets] - fetches tweets from Twitter based on topic, location, timeframe or combination
+- [stream-tweets] - streams live Tweets in real-time
+- [tweet-location] - calculates the location from geo-tagged Tweets using the Twitter Geo API
+- [remove-words] - removes all non-key words from a string sentence
+- [sentiment-analysis] - useses the AFINN-111 word list to calculate overall sentiment of a sentence

 ## Project Planning
 - A set of [user stories with acceptance criteria] have been drawn up outlining what features the finished solution should have.
 They are also managed on the [Trello Board]